 The City of South Burlington is increasing transportation options to encourage walkable, sustainable downtown development in the City Center next to Interstate 89 (I-89) at Exit 14.
-The East-West Crossing Project - a bike walk bridge over I-89 - will provide those on foot and bicycle a safer and more comfortable crossing of I-89 and remove an obstacle to choosing to bike throughout the area for many people.
+The East-West Crossing Project - a walk bike bridge over I-89 - will provide a safer and more comfortable crossing of I-89 and remove an obstacle to choosing to bike throughout the area.

-In November 2021, the City of South Burlington received notice that we had been awarded a RAISE grant from the U.S. Office of the Secretary of Transportation for $9.76 million dollars to build the project!
-This enables the City to move forward with design with support from the VTrans Municipal Assistance Services office and the Federal Highway Administration (FHWA).
+In November 2021, the City of South Burlington received notice of a RAISE grant from the U.S. Office of the Secretary of Transportation for $9.76 million dollars to build the project!
+This enabled the City to move forward with design with support from the VTrans Municipal Assistance Services office and the Federal Highway Administration (FHWA).

 Where is the East-West Transportation Crossing Project?

 The East West Crossing Project will create an option for pedestrians and bikers (and skateboarders and strollers) that will include a single span bicycle/pedestrian bridge over I-89, just south of the Exit 14 interchange ramps.
 A shared use path will start at Williston road, adjacent to Staples Plaza and follow the southwestern edge of the interchange, as well as a connection to a shared use path that runs through the Quarry Hill neighborhood, would connect to the western end.
 The eastern terminus would be reached through a shared-use route close to the Comfort Inn and CVS, as well as a possible connection to the University Mall property.

 There are four phases to City Center projects: A Scoping, B1 Concept Development, B2 Construction Documents and C Construction.

 We are in Phase B2 - Construction Documents